tianhuih/react-practice-AI-summarizer/README.md

 1. Clone the repository
 2. Install dependencies: `npm install`
+3. Create a `.env` file in the project folder, copy everything from `.evn.example` to `.env`, and fill in the infomation (Note: obtain the API key from [here](https://rapidapi.com/restyler/api/article-extractor-and-summarizer/))
-3. Start the development server: `npm run dev`
+4. Start the development server: `npm run dev`

 ## Credits